THartmanOfTheRedwoods/Java-Assignment-010-F2023/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.

+A static method can be called outside of the class.
+A public method can only be called if an object is created within the method the public method is intended to be called.
+To properly access this method through the object it should be structured like this: ObjectBeingAccessed.myMethod();

 ## Part 3 - Dogs